sudomakeinstall/awesome-privacy/README.md

 ## Password Managers

 To the best of your ability, all your passwords should be unique and high entropy.
 That is, passwords should be long strings of complete gibberish, and should not be shared between services.
 Because it is infeasible for any human to remember even *one* high entropy password (nevermind dozens), a password manager is absolutely essential.
 [LastPass](https://www.lastpass.com) is a popular option with an excellent security record.
-[Enpass](https://www.enpass.io) is a welcome alternative for those who prefer their passwords to be stored locally.
+[Enpass](https://www.enpass.io) and [KeePassX](https://www.keepassx.org) are welcome alternatives for those who prefer their passwords to be stored locally.

 ## Two Factor Authentication

-Now that you've got complex, unique passwords for all your logins, it's time to set up two factor authentication.
-Check whether the service you're using provides two factor authentication on https://twofactorauth.org, and complain about it if it doesn't.
-And when you *do* set up two factor authentication, make sure to use a one-time, time-based authentication token, such as with the [Google Authenticator App](https://support.google.com/accounts/answer/1066447?hl=en).
+Now that you've got complex, unique passwords for all your logins, it's time to set up two factor authentication (2FA).
+Check whether the service you're using provides 2FA on https://twofactorauth.org, and complain about it if it doesn't.
+And when you *do* set up two factor authentication, make sure to use a one-time, time-based authentication token, such as with the [Google Authenticator App](https://support.google.com/accounts/answer/1066447?hl=en) or [Authy](https://authy.com).
 This is advantageous over SMS because (a) SMS may be unavailable if you are travelling or have poor service, and (b) because SMS is subject to its own security vulnerabilities.

 ## Text Messaging